-Cardiovascular diseases (CVD) are the number one cause of death in the U.S. and worldwide, claiming approximately 17.9 million individuals every year, with mortality rates expected to continue to rise.1 Despite the availability of therapies for treating CVD, the failure rate of new drugs for CVD treatment was about 75% as of 2022, primarily due to the limitations of animal models in drug discovery and testing.2 A review of 121 studies using animals for human CVD research found that 79% failed to be replicated in human trials.3 distinct cardiovascular functional and structural parameters, including resting heart rate, action potentials, protein isoforms, contraction, and force-frequency response.5-7 They also exhibit species-specific genetic mechanisms that affect their susceptibility to CVD and responses to drugs intended for human treatment.^{4,8,9} For example, rodents are resistant to atherosclerosis,10 a key component of CVD.
-Coronary artery disease, which leads to atherosclerosis, rarely occurs in animals and is difficult to induce, often requiring surgical or pharmaceutical interventions that are not relevant to the human context.11
+Cardiovascular diseases (CVD) are the number one cause of death in the U.S. and worldwide, claiming approximately 17.9 million individuals every year, with mortality rates expected to continue to rise.
+Despite the availability of therapies for treating CVD, the failure rate of new drugs for CVD treatment was about 75% as of 2022, primarily due to the limitations of animal models in drug discovery and testing.
+A review of 121 studies using animals for human CVD research found that 79% failed to be replicated in human trials.

+Experimenters use a variety of animal species, from frogs to rats to cows, in an effort to study human CVD.
+Yet, the etiology and pathology of CVD in these animals often differ significantly from those of humans.
+Most species have distinct cardiovascular functional and structural parameters, including resting heart rate, action potentials, protein isoforms, contraction, and force-frequency response.5-7 They also exhibit species-specific genetic mechanisms that affect their susceptibility to CVD and responses to drugs intended for human treatment.
+For example, rodents are resistant to atherosclerosis, a key component of CVD.
+Coronary artery disease, which leads to atherosclerosis, rarely occurs in animals and is difficult to induce, often requiring surgical or pharmaceutical interventions that are not relevant to the human context.